 • Abstainers – Of the 1,037 study participants, 242 reported never having used cannabis.
 Those participants experienced a modest increase in their IQ – from 99.84 to 100.64.

 • Casual Users – 479 participants reported prior cannabis use, but they were never diagnosed with any use disorder.
-This group experienced a modest decline in IQ – from 102.32 to 101.25.
+Furthermore, this group experienced a modest decline in IQ – from 102.32 to 101.25.
 Roughly one point.

 • Problematic Users – Among the thirty-eight participants who met the criteria for cannabis use disorder at three out of five follow-up assessments (ages 18, 21, 26, 32, and 38), the IQ decline was far more noticeable.
 They experienced a decline of nearly six points – from 99.68 to 93.93.